databrickslabs/automl-toolkit/APIDOCS.md

 `.setFieldsToIgnoreInVector(<Array[String]>])` and any fields that have been culled by any previous optional DataPrep feature engineering module) to the label column that has been set (`.setLabelCol()`).

-The mechanism for comparison is a ChiSquareTest that utilizes one of three currently supported modes (listed below)
+The mechanism for comparison is a ChiSquareTest that utilizes one of three currently supported modes :
+- pValue
+- pearsonStat
+- degreesFreedom

-[Spark Doc - ChiSquaredTest](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.ml.stat.ChiSquareTest$)
+For further reading on Pearson's chi-squared test -> [Spark Doc - ChiSquaredTest](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.ml.stat.ChiSquareTest$)
 [Pearson's Chi-squared test](https://en.wikipedia.org/wiki/Chi-squared_test)

 #### Available Overrides